min2ha/ukwa-site/content/target/63041/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: What happens when the French go on strike – just as everyone needs their passports?

 Comments on the impact of the Government's decision to award the contract for producing the UK's new blue passports after Brexit.